lindig/ocaml-hyphenate/README.md

     <<demo.ml>>=
     let usage this =
         List.iter prerr_endline
+        [ this ^ " usage:"
+        ; ""
-        [ this ^ " -f file.txt          hypenate words in file.txt"
+        ; this ^ " -f file.txt          hypenate words in file.txt"
         ; this ^ " word ..              hyphenate arguments"
         ; this ^ " -h                   emit help"
-        ; this ^ "-d                    emit hyphenation patterns" ; ""
+        ; this ^ " -d                   emit hyphenation patterns"
+        ; ""
-        ; this ^ " reads words from a file or the the command line and" ; "emits them hyphenated to stdout.
-Before hyphenation, words are" ; "turned to lower case."
+        ; this^" reads words from a file or the the command line and" ; "emits them hyphenated to stdout.
+Before hyphenation, words are" ; "turned to lower case. "^this^" uses built-in patterns for" ; "US English."
         ; ""
         ; "(c) 2012 Christian Lindig <lindig@gmail.com>"
         ; "https://github.com/lindig/ocaml-hyphenate"